symphonists/db_sync/README.markdown

 While this extension has worked well for my own projects, I can't guarantee its stability.
 My workflow when using a development/staging/production environment is to install this extension on the development server only.
 When making a release I pull the production database back to staging where I apply the db_sync SQL file.
 If all goes well after testing, I back up production and run the same db_sync file.
 The log is then flushed and I can continue developing towards another release.

 ## Version History

+0.6
+* skipped public 0.5 version (in-house release)
+* removed ASDC dependency
+* added support for "events" so that queries are logged in batches
+* removed `/content/log.php` viewing page for simplicity

 0.4
 * added escaping of logged SQL string to fix apostrophes and regular expressions (ND)